faustin0/email-sender/README.md

 check for the following line in the logs to verify activation:
 `INFO  i.f.e.EmailSenderApplication - The following profiles are active: local`

+the running application can be found at: localhost:8080/

 ## Configuration
 Mail server configuration can be set in the `application.properties` or passed as an env_vars/java properties.